1. Abstract submission is now closed

 - Accepted abstracts will be published in an online supplement to the Annals of Rheumatic Diseases.
 Information on accepted abstracts will also be available online on the EWRR Website about one month prior to the workshop.

-- The corresponding author has the right to grant, and does grant, on behalf of all authors an exclusive licence on a worldwide basis to the BMJ and/or co-owners or contracting owning societies (where published by BMJ on their behalf) and EWRR to publish the abstract (if accepted) in any media and to exploit all subsidiary rights.
+- The corresponding author has the right to grant, and does grant, on behalf of all authors an exclusive license on a worldwide basis to the BMJ and/or co-owners or contracting owning societies (where published by BMJ on their behalf) and EWRR to publish the abstract (if accepted) in any media and to exploit all subsidiary rights.

 - All abstracts will be evaluated by the International Abstract Selection Committee.
 If the abstract is selected for oral presentation, the presenting author will be requested to present it during the assigned session.